Soccer: Reaction to sacking of Manchester United manager Jose Mourinho

 “I think he (Mourinho) would have known this was coming.
 I’m not surprised... with the money he has spent and how the players are playing at this present moment in time...
 I said on Sunday, I couldn’t see any light at the end of the tunnel for them.

 “I was at Bournemouth two weeks ago.
 I’m a season ticket holder there.
-My season ticket is 10 rows behind the dugout and I saw a man who didn’t want to be there.”
+My season ticket is 10 rows behind the dugout, and I saw a man who didn’t want to be there.”

 “If you were looking to go to a club and do everything wrong and get the sack, you would do what he’s done.

-“He stayed in a hotel... as a manager you shouldn’t be going to a hotel every day because it sends the wrong message.
+“He stayed in a hotel ... as a manager you shouldn’t be going to a hotel every day because it sends the wrong message.

 “The style of play wasn’t right, United fans want to see their team play with flair.
 Falling out with the players and the board.
-It’s been inevitable since the Brighton game, everything was wrong.
+It’s been inevitable since the Brighton game, everything was wrong.”

 “The thing that is annoying me the most right now is why are people so focused on Paul Pogba and Jose Mourinho.
 Let’s focus on rebuilding something solid instead of being in a playground.
 Doing this is only disrespecting the badge, from now we only need positivity.”

+“The squad of players isn’t the greatest in United’s history but it shouldn’t be so far behind those challenging for trophies this season.

+“It’s been going on for a while.
+He is the third manager since Sir Alex Ferguson moved on.
+I never feel the problems at a club are ever as bad as it seems.”

-Reporting by Shrivathsa Sridhar in Bengaluru; Editing by Jon Boyle and Martyn Herman
+Reporting by Shrivathsa Sridhar in Bengaluru; Editing by Martyn Herman and Hugh Lawson